hansemannn/iOS-NFC-Example/README.md

-# 📱 iOS 11 NFC-Example
+# 📱 iOS NFC-Example

-A quick example showing how to use the Core NFC API in iOS 11 and Swift 4.
+A quick example showing how to use the Core NFC API in iOS and Swift.

 ## Prerequisites
-* Xcode 9
-* iOS 11 device (iPhone 7 / iPhone 7 Plus)
 * NFC-permissions added to your Info.plist:
 ```xml
 <key>NFCReaderUsageDescription</key>